SciQLop/SciQLop/README.md

 ## From sources

-**Warning**: Due to [this issue](https://github.com/grantjenks/python-diskcache/issues/295) you should not use any * *Python** version higher than **3.10.x**.

-Since SciQLop depends on specific versions of PySide6 you should use a dedicated virtualenv for SciQLop to avoid any conflict with any other Python package already installed in your system.
+Since SciQLop depends on specific versions of PySide6 you might prefer to use a dedicated virtualenv for SciQLop to avoid any conflict with any other Python package already installed in your system.

 - Using releases from PyPi